ValdemarGr/gql/website/docs/schema/resolvers.md

 //   )
 // )
 ```
-We can check the performance difference of a queries that open a VPN connection, and ones that don't:
+We can alsa check the performance difference of a queries that open a VPN connection, and ones that don't:
 ```scala
 def bench(fa: IO[_]) =
   for {